“On the second toe-tap, my right foot plunged into the river, completely soaking my boot and two layers of socks.

 Climbing in the dark on Mount Garfield gave me the confidence for my next goal: climbing Galehead and the Twins.
-For the summer I was planning some big hikes where I knew I was going to probably get stuck in the dark, so now that I had experienced it, I was ready to try my hand at some longer hikes.
+For the summer I was planning some really big hikes where I knew I was going to probably get stuck in the dark, so now that I had experienced it, I felt ready.

 The out-and-back to Galehead Mountain includes a trek over North Twin and South Twin as well, so you can climb three 4000-footers in one go, but you’re really making five ascents because you have to return over the summits of both Twins to get back to your car.
-It was going to be a long day.
+There is just no getting around it—it was going to be a long day.
 But an epic one.

 River Crossings on the North Twin Trail